pourya90091/pourya90091/README.md

-I am fluent in `Python programming language` and `Django framework`.
+I'm fluent in `Python programming language` and `Django framework`.

-I am interested in computers and programming.
+I'm interested in computers and programming.